Spicy Pflaumenmus recipe or German plum butter, a traditional way of preserving plums in Germany.

 What is Pflaumenmus?

-Pflaumenmus is a traditional kind of plum jam typical for Germany, Austria, Switzerland and Poland.
-The main difference between this plum butter and regular jam is that Pflaumenmus contains less sugar and it is made without any gelling agents or preservatives.
+Pflaumenmus, or German plum butter, is a traditional type of plum jam popular in Germany, Austria, Switzerland, and Poland.
+Unlike regular jam, it has less sugar and is made without gelling agents or preservatives.

 Ways of making plum butter